Eglantinenf/Healthy-Food-Restaurant/README.md

 Check out the live demo of the Healthy Switcher website [here](#).

-> Note: Replace `#` with the actual URL of your GitHub Pages site once it's deployed.

 ## Figma Template

 The design of this website is based on a Figma template.
 You can view the Figma template [here](#).

-> Note: Replace `#` with the actual URL of the Figma template.

 ## Usage